 "We're all going to die..." he whispered to himself as he watched Luigi ascend the stairs and shakily place a hand on the doorknob before entering the room in which he had previously encountered the ghosts.

-Luigi cowered on the spot as the paintings on the wall of the Parlour shook their frames and began emitting eerie voices; all intending to insult his so-called bravery and status as a hero; all determined to see that the trespasser was brought down.
+Luigi cowered on the spot as the wall paintings shook their frames and began emitting eerie voices; all intending to insult his so-called bravery and status as a hero; all determined to see that the trespasser was brought down.
 They cackled merrily; what sport they were having!